-In order to deal with large-scale instances more effectively, we use parallel computing techniques in exhaustive method, and tested on our cluster with $25$ CPUs.
-Moreover, we also designed a parallel scheme for our three methods (Lie scheme, Houbolt scheme, and RK(4,5) schemes) and IPOPT in the way that: each problem is solved simultaneously $25$ times (one task per CPU) from randomly chosen initial conditions in $[-1,1]^n$, then we compare the obtained solutions and return the best one possessing the smallest objective value.
-Taking advantage of high performance devices, we are able to quickly find a better local solution with random multi-starts.
-Moreover, multi-starts will be also helpful to provide a computed solution even if some of starts may diverge which could happen in large-scale cases when $\varepsilon$ is not small enough.
-Note that we use variable step strategy for the Lie scheme and fixed step way for the Houbolt scheme in order to get best numerical performances.
-The sparsity of tested polynomials is randomly chosen in $[0.5,1]$, which is a situation likely to arise in hard practical applications.
-Table \ref{tab:results3} illustrates some numerical results of our methods comparing to the exact solutions provided by the exhaustive method.
+In order to deal with large-scale instances more effectively, we use parallel computing techniques in exhaustive method, and tested on our cluster using $80$ CPUs.
+Moreover, we also designed a parallel framework for our ODE methods (Lie, Houbolt and RK(4,5) schemes) and IPOPT in the way that: each problem is solved simultaneously $80$ times (one task per CPU) from randomly chosen initial conditions on the unit sphere centered at $\oRn$, then we compare the obtained solutions and return the best one possessing the smallest objective value.
+Taking advantage of high performance devices, we are able to quickly update local solutions with random multi-starts.

 Table \ref{tab:results3} illustrates some parallel computing numerical results on both small and large-scale datasets for ODE methods and IPOPT solver comparing to the exact global optimal solutions provided by the exhaustive method.
 The average number of iterations for $80$ runs \texttt{avgiter}, and the total wall-clock computation time \texttt{tt} for solving $80$ problems from different initial points using an SPMD (Single Program Multiple Data) parallel scheme on MATLAB are summarized.
 The optimality gaps to the global optimal solutions is measured by the errors (namely \texttt{err}) between the smallest value of $\Pi$ at the rounding solutions (\text{round}$(\Ueps)$) provided by our methods and at the exact global optimal solutions ($\U^*$) obtained by the exhaustive method via the formulation:

 This error represents a compromise between the relative error and the absolute error, which could be greater than $1$.
 Clearly, if $|\Pi(\U^*)|=0$, then \texttt{err} equals to the absolute error; otherwise, \texttt{err} approximates the relative error.
 Note that we introduce $1$ in the denominator to assume that the error is well defined.